-(iii) Public hearing.
+(iv) Public hearing.
 Ecology may hold a public meeting or hearing on a proposed agreed order if it determines that it is in the public interest.

 (d) Public notice of substantial changes to proposed order.
-If Ecology and the potentially liable person or prospective purchaser agree to substantial changes to a proposed agreed order, Ecology will provide or require additional public notice of the proposed changes in accordance with subsection (2) of this section.
+If ecology and the potentially liable person or prospective purchaser agree to substantial changes to a proposed agreed order, ecology will provide or require additional public notice of the proposed changes in accordance with subsection (2) of this section.

 (12) Enforcement orders.
 Ecology will provide the public with the following notice and comment opportunities when preparing an enforcement order under WAC 173-340-540.